JeepGuy/VIM/cut_copy_paste_registers.md

 ""   TODO^J
             * NOTE: the unnamed register
 "0   TODO^J
-           * NOTE: also contains the yanked text as well because register 0 always contains the text from the most recent yank operation.
+           * NOTE: also contains the yanked text because register 0 contains the text from the most recent yank operation.
 "1   ^J
            * NOTE: ^J  represents a newline character "2   ^J